OfficeDev/office-js-docs-pr/docs/develop/debug-office-add-ins-in-visual-studio.md

 ## Debug an Outlook add-in project

 This section describes how to start and debug an Outlook add-in.
+Debugging is done in Outlook on the web, not Outlook on Windows.

 ### Start the Outlook add-in project